alsalafiyyah/alsalafiyyah.github.io/_posts/book/2024-09-05-the-nation-before-the-mission.md

 ---

-*Excerpted from the book entitled **"Hidayat al-hayara fi ajwibat al-Yahud wa-al-Nasara"** by Imam Ibn Qayyim al-Jawzīyah (may Allah have mercy on him).* — Part 1.
+*Adapted from the book entitled **"Hidayat al-hayara fi ajwibat al-Yahud wa-al-Nasara"** by Imam Ibn Qayyim al-Jawziyah (may Allah have mercy on him).*